mihaelaplam/marketing-agency-seo/challenge/starter/README.md

    - Consolidated repeated class names to enhance maintainability and consistency in styling.

 6. **Class Refactoring:**
-   - Changed the wigth of the side section so it matches with the rest
+   - Changed the width of the side section so it matches with the rest

 ## How to Use